-They will be used to inform final decisions on sites to be protected as open spaces and playing pitches and new sites to be allocated.
+They will be used to inform decisions on whether sites will be protected as open spaces and playing pitches.
 They will aid and confirm the process for determining provision in relation to new development within the borough.
 They will also determine whether the development should contribute an on-site or off site sum, determine the location for this and set the level of contribution as per the cost in the table below: